icons8/lunacy-docs/docs/release-notes/index.md

 Collaboration, the most awaited feature by Lunacy fans, is finally here!

-Now you can work with the same cloud documents simultaneously with were other users.
+Now you can work with the same cloud documents simultaneously with other users.
 Just share the link to the document and enjoy the teamwork.

 ![Lunacy cloud](/public/rn70-collab.png)